RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Player stop boost function no longer depends on the moveable state of the player.

+### Interfaces
+- Introducing a new variable system.
+Most JSON values in custom interfaces can be set to a variable or function.
+- Implemented interface list.
+This allows for easier interface branching and interface loading.
+- Due to the interface list feature, some interfaces have been combined into one file.

 ------------------------------------------------------------------------------------------

 # 1.7.0 [June 15, 2025]